idris-hackers/idris-crypto/README.md

 ============

 This project looks to develop cryptographic primitives using the general purpose functional language [Idris](http://www.idris-lang.org).
-Idris has features influenced by Haskell and ML, including:

-* Full dependent types with dependent pattern matching
-* where clauses, with rule, simple case expressions, pattern matching let and lambda bindings
-* Dependent records with projection and update
-* Type classes
-* Monad comprehensions
-* Syntactic conveniences for lists, tuples, dependent pairs
-* do notation and idiom brackets
-* significant syntax
-* Extensible syntax
-* Tactic based theorem proving (influenced by Coq)
-* Cumulative universes
-* Totality checking
-* Simple foreign function interface (to C)
-* Hugs style interactive environment

-It is important to note that the `Idris` language is first and foremost a research project, and thus the tooling provided by `idris-crypto` should not necessarily be seen as production ready nor for industrial use.
+It is important to note that the Idris language is first and foremost a research project, and thus the tooling provided by `idris-crypto` should not necessarily be seen as production ready nor for industrial use.

+## Motivation

+Cryptography is something that is important to get right.
+It is also difficult to get right.
+Most languages make it too easy to shoot yourself in the foot ([buffer overflows](http://heartbleed.com), [gotos](https://www.imperialviolet.org/2014/02/22/applebug.html), etc.) and even those that don’t offer limited help, but some languages make it possible to _prove_ arbitrary properties of a program and this ability can give you more confidence that your program is doing what it should.
+However, a cryptography library also needs to be readily usable by other software, hopefully not tied to code written in its implementation language.

+Idris is a win on both sides here.
+On the one hand, it allows us to prove things about the code, but unlike other proof assistants has [LLVM](http://en.wikipedia.org/wiki/LLVM) and JS backends, which means that it can be linked to very much like a C library, and can also be used by JS, on both the server and client side.
+It is in a relatively unique position that is ideal for crypto.

 ## Note on Security